 parameter CH_BANDWIDTH_IN_NON_HT for the frame eliciting the response.
 For the channel

-width selection rules for CTS sent in response to an RTS with the Individual/Group bit in the TA field equal
+width selection rules for CTS sent in response to an RTS with the TA field equal

-to 1 see 9.3.2.7 (CTS procedure).
+to a Signaling TA see 9.3.2.7 (CTS procedure).

 Note to reader, the baseline for 9.7.9 assumes that the resolution for CID 2600 in 11.926r0 is accepted